 All new and rehired employees work on an introductory basis for the first sixty (60) calendar days after their date of hire.
-Any absences or tardies may automatically extend an introductory period or terminate employment.
+Any significant absence of 3 days or longer will automatically extend an introductory period by the length of the absence or terminate employment.
 If Moody Early Childhood Center determines that the designated introductory period does not allow sufficient time to thoroughly evaluate the employee's performance, the introductory period may be extended for a special period.